Karala, Delhi: Demographics

-Karala is the largest advanced urban village in Delhi.
-Permanent residents of this village include all castes like Jaat (Majority) Brahmins, Baniya, but in recent years people from different regions resided here who came in search of better livelihood from different regions of India.
-The village Karala itself has Jat people (MATHUR Gotr) in majority, but nearby colonies have people from different states.
+the largest advanced urban village in Delhi.
+Permanent residents of this village include all castes like Jat(Jatt), Brahmins, Balmiki, Chamar etc but in recent years people from different regions resided here who came in search of better livelihood from different regions of India.
+The village Karala itself has all religions people, but nearby colonies have people from different states.
 Karala has population of 35,730 of which 19,085 are males while 16,645 are females as per report released by Census India 2011.
 The female Sex Ratio is 872 against the state average of 868.
 The literacy rate of Karala is 86.38%, higher than the state average of 86.21%.
 In Karala, male literacy is around 92.58% while female literacy rate is 79.32%.